Iklim

 Iklim (lit.
-'Climate') is a Malaysian rock band that became famous in Malaysia, Indonesia, Singapore, Brunei, southern Thailand, and the Cocos Islands in Australia during the 90s.
+'Climate') is a Malaysian rock band that was active in Malaysia, Indonesia, Singapore, Brunei, southern Thailand, and the Cocos Islands in Australia during the 90s.
 Iklim was officially formed in 1990 in Kuala Terengganu and sang mostly rock kapak songs.
 Iklim became the whistle of the time because it was popular with the song "Suci Dalam Debu".
 Until now, Iklim songs have always played on the radio.

 Their hit songs include "Suci Dalam Debu", "Bukan Aku Tak Cinta", "Mimpi Yang Pulang", "Hakikat Sebuah Cinta" and "Seribu Kali Sayang".
-The album Suci Dalam Debu sold 1,000,000 units in Indonesia, and raised the name of Iklim as a well-known and successful group in the neighbuoring country to date.
+The album Suci Dalam Debu sold 1,000,000 units in Indonesia, and raised the name of Iklim as a well-known and successful group in the neighbouring country to date.

 History

 Iklim was founded in Terengganu and began when singer AM Saleem Abdul Majeed, known mononymously as "Saleem", in 1988, appointed a number of friends and young villagers to establish a singing group.
 In early 1989, before creating the name, Iklim often performed at clubs and ceremonies around the state.

 In 1990, Suara Cipta Sempurna, a subsidiary of the Taiwanese record label Rock Records, made Iklim's first album recording.
 The debut single, "Suci Dalam Debu", became a hit.
 Other singles, such as "Hakikat Sebuah Cinta", "Satu Kesan Abadi", "Sandiwara Cinta Semusim Amma-Rah Bujang Kota" and "Seribu Penghargaan", were popular in Malaysia and Indonesia during the early 1990s.